varrg/tram/README.md

 ## Renaming
 Filenames are stripped of leading and trailing space, and trailing dot.
-This is also applied everytime the file is renamed.

 By default, existing files are not overwritten but applied a renaming scheme instead.